 Equally important are your facial gestures.
 Just imagine for a moment doing something you are one hundred percent confident about.
-Not only will you automatically move your body with purpose and in accordance to everything listed within the previous paragraph, but your facial gestures will also reflect this confidence.
-Your eyes will for instance be focused showing a quiet intensity; you might have a slight smirk on your face; and for the most part your muscles will be quite relaxed.
+Not only will you automatically move your body with purpose and in accordance with everything listed in the previous paragraph, but your facial gestures will also reflect this confidence.
+Your eyes will, for instance, be focused showing a quiet intensity; you might have a slight smirk on your face, and for the most part, your muscles will be quite relaxed.
 These are all signs of a confident demeanor, and they are all important components that you need when it comes to “faking it” successfully.

 Speaking of mirrors; another critical component that will instantly help enhance your level of confidence and play into this whole “fake it to make it” process has to do with the way you dress.
 How you dress can almost immediately transform how you act and how you interact with other people.
 Dress with style to play the part of the person you need to “be” in order to achieve your desired outcomes, and this can immediately shift how you think and how you respond to the events and circumstances around you.
 It’s such an easy thing to do, and yet it can make a world of difference.